-Pantone Color Systems – The global color standard.
+Pantone color systems – The worldwide color standard.

-The Pantone color language supports all industries where color plays an important role - from textiles, fashion and cosmetics to interior design, architecture and industrial design.
-There are more than 10 000 color standards for diverse media, including printing, textiles, plastics, pigments and coatings.
+The Pantone color language supports all industries where color plays an important role – from textiles, fashion, and cosmetics to interior design, architecture, and industrial design.
+There are more than 10,000 color standards for various media, including print, textiles, plastics, pigments, and coatings.
 Pantone standards are available in both digital and physical form.

-Graphic designers and print service providers have a simple, precise and global language for color communication.
-The system includes over 2300 colors with CMYK, HTML and RGB values for the Pantone Matching System (PMS) as well as spot and special colors.
+Graphic designers and print service providers have access to a simple, precise, and global language for color communication.
+The system includes over 2300 colors with CMYK, HTML, and RGB values for the Pantone Matching System (PMS) as well as special and specialty colors.

 Pantone Connect – The digital solution.

-Pantone Connect is a digital platform that gives designers, producers and brand managers exclusive access to over 15 000 Pantone colors.
-Many helpful tools for creating, sharing and saving smart palettes are included.
+Pantone Connect is a digital platform that provides designers, producers, and brand managers exclusive access to over 15,000 Pantone colors.
+It includes many helpful tools for creating, sharing, and saving smart palettes.
 All market-relevant Pantone colors are integrated into the design workflow and can be used in Adobe design programs.

-If Pantone products have not been updated for a long time, this can cause problems during production.
-Yellowed pages of the fan lead to color deviations in the print, scratches and cracks interfere with the color selection.
-Pantone recommends that color guides and chip books be checked and updated regularly.
+If Pantone products have not been updated for a long time, this can lead to problems in production.
+Yellowed pages of the fan lead to color deviations in printing, scratches and cracks interfere with color selection.
+Pantone recommends regularly checking and updating the color fans and chip books.

-Pantone color guides and chip books are manufactured to the highest standards.
+Pantone color fan decks and chip books are manufactured to the highest standards.
 This means:

 • Rigorous quality assurance during ongoing production

-Handling = smudging from touch (natural skin oils), abrasion
+• Handling = Smudging by touch (natural skin oil)

 • Paper aging = yellowing